 This department provides boys with a dynamic, friendly and stimulating environment in which they can study a wide breadth of biological phenomena.
 A variety of modern and traditional teaching approaches, with extensive opportunities for "hands on” practical work, together with ICT and stimulating reference materials, are used to help nurture a scientifically inquisitive mind.

-GCSE and A Level Curriculum
+GCSE and A–level Curriculum

 Head of Department

-M Tillotson BSc
+M A Tillotson BSc

 Members of the Department

-J C Catterall BSc, PhD
+Dr J C Catterall BSc, PhD

-R Crowther BSc
+Miss R S Crowther BSc

-N Morgan BSc, DPhil
+Dr N Morgan BSc, DPhil

-F H Mullins BSc, PhD
+Dr F H Mullins BSc, PhD